Blog Post

 “Sell products or services with this powerful, all-in-one online store experience.
 This plan includes premium integrations and is extendable, so it’ll grow with you as your business grows.”

-What interests me looking at the eCommerce Plan is that website owners pay £432.00 per year – £192.00 more than the Business Plan.
-And seeing as you would still need to pay commission to a payment gateway like Stripe or PayPal, you are basically only paying to use WooCommerce.
+Interestingly, looking at the eCommerce Plan, website owners pay £432.00 per year – £192.00 more than the Business Plan.
+And since you would still need to pay a commission to a payment gateway like Stripe or PayPal, you are basically only paying to use WooCommerce.

-If you haven’t many products or feature requirements, my advice is to stick with the Business plan and install WooCommerce there, which WordPress.com say you can do on their Monetize your website page, under “Selling Physical and Digital Products or Requesting Donations and Tips”.
+If you don’t have many products or feature requirements, my advice is to stick with the Business plan and install WooCommerce there, which WordPress.com says you can do on their “Monetise your website” page, under “Selling Physical and Digital Products or Requesting Donations and Tips”.

-The advantage of the eCommerce plan is that you have premium WooCommerce plugins installed such as UPS shipping and Product Ad-Ons.
-But until you need that kind of thing the basic WooCommerce package will do nicely.
+The advantage of the eCommerce plan is that you have premium WooCommerce plugins installed, such as UPS Shipping and Product Add-Ons.
+But until you need that kind of thing, the basic WooCommerce package will do nicely.

-In all of the above plans one domain name is supplied free for one year, but then every year it is renewed at about 30% above industry prices.
+In all of the above plans, one domain name is provided free for one year, but it is then renewed each year at about 30% above industry prices.

-The real problem I can foresee with WordPress.com domain names is email.
-If it is reserved with WordPress.com you can take advantage of their forwarding service, where any email address ([email protected]) can be forwarded to any email address ([email protected]).
+The real problem we foresee with WordPress.com domain names is email.
+If it is reserved with WordPress.com, you can use their forwarding service, which lets you forward any email address ([email protected]) to any email address ([email protected]).

 Forwarding addresses, however, are unprofessional.
-When you reply, you reply out on the free email address (Gmail for example).
+When you reply, you use the free email address (Gmail, for example).
 This confuses clients.

-Another convenience I’ve spotted within WordPress.com is the ability to import data from other website builders like Wix, Blogger and SquareSpace.
+Another convenience I’ve spotted on WordPress.com is the ability to import data from other website builders, such as Wix, Blogger, and Squarespace.

-Don’t be fooled – you’re website won’t look the same as the one you’ve imported, but you will have your precious content (posts and pages).
-I am going to assume it will need some major organising though.
+Don’t be fooled – your website won’t look the same as the one you’ve imported, but you will have your precious content (posts and pages).
+Let’s assume it will need some major organising though.

-I’m excited to see this tool, as I see lots of small businesses start on Wix and SquareSpace then want to move.
-I still put WordPress a category above when it comes to search engine optimisation.
+We’re excited to see this tool, as many small businesses start on Wix or Squarespace and then want to move.
+We put WordPress a category above in terms of functionality, pixel-perfect layout and optimisation.

 WordPress.com initially looks free and easy but soon starts to add up for a business that wants to grow.
 A good point though is that you will need to put money into your business, full stop, so however you build your site there will be outgoings.